App Assets

 App Asset Properties

-contents are expected to be immutable.
+are expected to be immutable.
 The Richie servers polling your app asset feed deduplicate fetch requests and will not fetch an asset from a remote URL if it has already been fetched.

 The local_name